greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpexpand.html.md

 In the table data redistribution phase, `gpexpand` redistributes table data to rebalance the data across the old and new segment instances.

-**Note:** Data redistribution should be performed during low-use hours.
+> **Note** Data redistribution should be performed during low-use hours.
 Redistribution can be divided into batches over an extended period.

 To begin the redistribution phase, run `gpexpand` with either the `-d` \(duration\) or `-e` \(end time\) options, or with no options.
 If you specify an end time or duration, then the utility redistributes tables in the expansion schema until the specified end time or duration is reached.
 If you specify no options, then the utility redistribution phase continues until all tables in the expansion schema are reorganized.
 Each table is reorganized using `ALTER TABLE` commands to rebalance the tables across new segments, and to set tables to their original distribution policy.
 If `gpexpand` completes the reorganization of all tables, it displays a success message and ends.

-**Note:** This utility uses secure shell \(SSH\) connections between systems to perform its tasks.
+> **Note** This utility uses secure shell \(SSH\) connections between systems to perform its tasks.
 In large Greenplum Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` and `MaxSessions` configuration parameters to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## <a id="section5"></a>Options